dyl-lee/School-District-Analysis/README.md

     </details>

 ### 2. How is the school summary affected?
 Per conditions of reanalysis, math and reading scores were removed for 9th grade students from Thomas High School and replaced with "NaN".
+After reanalysis, Thomas High School saw decrease in all areas of performance: average math and reading scores, percentage of students passing math and reading as well as percentage of students passing both math and reading.
+However, the magnitude of the difference between the original and reanalyzed figures is very minimal (at most 0.31% as seen in % overall passing numbers), indicating that the ninth grade scores of Thomas High School were close enough to the school's average that removing them did not affect the overall school's performance numbers in a significant way.
     <details>
     <summary>Comparison of Thomas High School Summaries</summary>
       Reanalyzed